ShivamPratap2409/Azure_Project/README.md

 # Azure_Project
 Azure Project  Summary: when new file is add to 'BLOB' it will transfer that file to 'FILE SHARE' and get an EMAIL with the CONTENT of the File and also get SMS on PHONE that 'new file is added' and using Storage Sync Service the on premise Client can view the same file which is added to blob.

-You can use the resoure group Templete and open azure service called Custom templete and upload your project

-Resource Group Of My Project: https://drive.google.com/file/d/1OEk62gZQLex6W1k6MdAKY9_5DNwjKz45/view
+You can use the resoure group Templete and open azure service called Custom templete and upload this project there Resource Group Of My Project: https://drive.google.com/file/d/1OEk62gZQLex6W1k6MdAKY9_5DNwjKz45/view